 Dr. Manu Platt, Georgia Institute of Technology, Atlanta, GA

 Approximately 220 observers attended the open session, including NIBIB staff, and members of the public.

 Call to Order: Dr. David T. George

-Dr. George called to order the 54th meeting of the National Advisory Council for Biomedical Imaging and Bioengineering.
-He reminded attendees that the first portion of the meeting was open to the public and welcomed attendees.
+Dr. David T. George called to order the 57th meeting of the National Advisory Council for Biomedical Imaging and Bioengineering.
+He reminded attendees that the morning session of the meeting was open to the public and welcomed attendees.

 Welcome New Council Members

 Dr. Tromberg welcomed two new soon-to-be-appointed council members: Dr. Manu Platt, professor and Walter H. Coulter Distinguished Faculty Fellow in Biomedical Engineering at the Georgia Institute of Technology; and Dr. Tejal Desai, professor and the Ernest L. Prien Endowed Chair in the Department of Bioengineering and Therapeutic Sciences at the University of California, San Francisco.